4-H Ontario

 As an Evening Program Volunteer

 An evening program volunteer is a person who is willing to come into camp and assist the 4-H Ontario Programming staff in providing overnight supervision including activities such as nightly room checks and/or patrols.
 This person would understand the policies of the 4-H program as outlined in the 4-H Ontario Code of Conduct.
 Evening volunteers are asked to be at least 21 years old.
 They would be welcome to stay overnight at the facility however that is not a requirement.
-The time commitment for an evening volunteer would be between 1 to 4 hours per night.
+The time commitment for an evening volunteer would be between one to four hours per night.

 For more information or to discuss these roles, contact:

-4-H Ontario’s Coordinator, Programming and Special Events
+4-H Ontario’s Coordinator, Programming

 events@4-hontario.ca